Learning incomplete factorization preconditioners for GMRES: Method

 Since the input matrix $\mA$ is not guaranteed to have non-zero diagonal elements, we add the corresponding edges to the graph if necessary before the message passing.
 This is visualized for the matrix element $A_{33}$ in Figure~\ref{fig:matrix_graph}.

 However, it is still possible that the output of the GNN results in a singular matrix as the final edge representations, obtained from message passing, can result in zero diagonal elements.
 Through additional measures, we avoid this in both factors and enforce non-singularity.
-Inspired by the classical LU factorization, we enforce unit diagonal elements for the $\mU$ factor.
+Inspired by the classical LU factorization, we enforce a unit diagonal for the $\mU$ factor.
 For the diagonal elements in the lower triangular factor $\mL$ we are using the activation function\looseness=-1

-for a chosen small value $\epsilon = 10^{-4}$.
+In our experiments, we use the fixed hyper-parameter $\epsilon = 10^{-4}$.
 This guarantees that the output matrix $\mL$ is invertible as diagonal elements with a small magnitude are shifted away from zero.
 However, this function is discontinuous at $x=0$ making it difficult to optimize using gradient-based methods.
-Therefore, we use the following continuous approximation of the activation function
+Therefore, we use the following continuous approximation of the activation function:

 during training.
-The plots for the activation function and the proposed relaxation are shown in Figure~\ref{fig:activation}.\looseness=-1
+The plots for the activation function and the proposed relaxation are shown in Figure~\ref{fig:activation}.